-The methods described above were used to compute indoor and outdoor consumptive use per permit-exempt well connection.
-Totals for each subbasin were then computed by multiplying per home values by the projected number of permit-exempt well connections in each subbasin.
-The GeoEngineers team developed a consumptive use calculator (Excel spreadsheet) to compute consumptive use for projected permit-exempt well connections for each subbasin and the WRIA as a whole.
-Table 4 summarizes the consumptive use estimate, which assumes one home with the measured subbasin-average yard area per permit-exempt well.
-The WRIA-aggregated irrigated area in Table 4 is based on subbasin-average yard sizes weighted by projected permit-exempt well connections per subbasin and thus differs slightly from the average footprint in Table 2, which is the direct average of irrigated areas from all parcels analyzed.
-The consumptive use estimate for WRIA 7 is 797.4 acrefeet per year, as shown on Figure 3.
+The methods described above were used to compute indoor and outdoor consumptive use per PE well connection.
+Totals for each subbasin were then computed by multiplying per home values by the projected number of PE well connections in each subbasin.
+The GeoEngineers team developed a consumptive use calculator (Excel spreadsheet) to compute consumptive use for projected PE well connections for each subbasin and the WRIA as a whole.
+Table 4 summarizes the consumptive use estimate, which assumes one home with the measured subbasin-average yard area per PE well.
+The WRIA-aggregated irrigated area in Table 4 is based on subbasin-average yard sizes weighted by projected PE well connections per subbasin and thus differs slightly from the average footprint in Table 2, which is the direct average of irrigated areas from all parcels analyzed.
+The consumptive use estimate for WRIA 7 is 797.4 acre-feet per year, as shown on Figure 3.
+Note that the consumptive use estimates shown in Figure 3 are rounded.